dsc-capstone-b10-3/algorithmic-business-forcasting/index.md

 Effective and accurate forecasts allow government organizations to peek into the future and make better planning decisions.
 Knowing the projected rate of business births and deaths for the upcoming year can help local governments allocate resources more efficiently, target support services to areas with high entrepreneurial activity, and implement policies that foster business growth and sustainability.

-As a local transportation planning organization, The San Diego Association of Governments (SANDAG), whom we collaborated with in partnership on this project, utilizes such forecasts to identify areas of future growth, correlated with increased transportation demand, to inform future transportation development.
+As a local transportation planning organization, SANDAG, whom we collaborated with in partnership on this project, utilizes such forecasts to identify areas of future growth, correlated with increased transportation demand, to inform future transportation development.

 ##### The Current State of Regional Forecasting